-The bag is made up of several pockets, with a big enough main compartment for your bigger gear as well as a few outer compartments for the small things, or to separate your work/school gear.
+The bag features several pockets, with a big enough main compartment for your larger gear as well as a few outer compartments for the small things, or to separate your work/school gear.

 A great feature of this is the mesh outer pocket, which is perfect for keeping your dirty gear separate from the rest of the bag.

-The backpack has ample size for BJJ gear, but you might be pressed for space if you try and add gloves and pads as well.
-For bigger sizes, Elite also has awesome duffle bags such as these:
+This BJJ backpack has ample size for BJJ gear, but you might be pressed for space if you try and add gloves and pads as well.
+For bigger sizes, Elite’s range also includes some great duffle bags:

 Another great product from one of our favorites, Gold BJJ.
-This is a backpack that is made specifically for BJJ, and the issues unique to Jiu Jitsu students.
-It has compartments for everything, mainly a waterproof section for your Gi, which keeps your Gi clean before training, and everything else clean after training.
+This is a specially made BJJ backpack, constructed for the issues unique to Jiu Jitsu athletes.
+It has compartments for everything, includeing a waterproof section for your Gi, which keeps your Gi clean before training, and everything else clean after training.
 It even has a pouch for your belt.

-From one of the most recognizable brands in martial arts, the Hayabusa Ryoko is a top-quality duffle for those with a lot of gear.
+The Hayabusa Ryoko is a top-quality duffle bag for those with a lot of gear.
 It will comfortably fit your Gi and striking gear, with a 21” length and 11” depth and height.

 While many duffle bags have just one big section, the Hayabusa Ryoko has several convenient compartments to organize your gear, including mesh outer sections to separate dirty from clean.
 There are also small inner pockets for valuables such as your keys, wallet and phone.